Title

 RR No. 5-2008 is promulgated pursuant to Sections 4 and 244 in relation to Section 33 of the Tax Code of 1997.

-De minimis benefits are facilities or privileges furnished or offered by an employer to employees that are of relatively small value and are meant to promote the health, goodwill, contentment, or efficiency of employees.
+They are facilities or privileges of relatively small value, offered or furnished merely to promote the health, goodwill, contentment, or efficiency of employees.

-The benefits provided in RR No. 5-2008 apply to income earned starting the year 2008.
+The benefits apply to income earned starting the year 2008.

-The regulations took effect fifteen (15) days after its publication in a newspaper of general circulation.
+It takes effect after fifteen (15) days following its publication in any newspaper of general circulation.

 Analyze Cases Smarter, Faster